caitlinmeyer/2021/_projects/2018-06-30-demo-project.md

 	<img src="https://user-images.githubusercontent.com/22897290/121685110-8a095900-ca8d-11eb-9a17-9c6ccd86b20e.png">
 </div>

-All patient scenarios the students work through in the library sessions are directly tied to the didactic course they are in at the moment.

 Prework I created includes:
 * Reviewing videos and handouts
 * Reading patient scenarios and completing specific tasks